 Traceability Technology Adoption in Supply Chain Networks

-Keywords: supply chain traceability, technology adoption, network diffusion, computational complexity
+Keywords: supply chain traceability, sustainability, technology adoption, network diffusion, computational complexity, fixed-parameter tractability, treewidth

 Suggested Citation: Suggested Citation